Home

 How much does a hybrid battery replacement cost?

-On average it will cost upwards of £2,000 to replace a hybrid battery in the UK.
-Of course, the cost will depend on the make and model of the car, its age and therefore its parts availability.
+Of course, the cost will depend on the make and model of the car, its age and, therefore, its parts availability.

 Being smaller than a standard EV battery, a hybrid battery is cheaper to replace, but it can still be quite expensive.
 A big factor in price is how old and what make the hybrid car is.